niuiic/modern-neovim-configuration/README.md

 # Modern Neovim Configuration

-Modern configuration for neovim.
+Neovim + Linux = Your Best Almighty IDE

-> It's not highly optimized for startup performance.
+> This configuration is for linux only, and it's not highly optimized for startup performance.

 ## Personal Environment